john672000/NoteBase_Mongo/README.md

 🧠 Key Features
 🗒️ Create, read, update, and delete rich-text notes

-🖼️ Upload and store images alongside notes
+🖼️ Upload and store images (pending implementation of BLOB collab would be appreciated) alongside notes

 🧩 Demonstrates both relational-style data (e.g., note-user relationships) and BLOB storage (for images) in MongoDB